Molecular Plant Physiology. Coordinator: Trost

 Internship projects

-Each Academic Year the Molecular Plant Physiology laboratory provides 9 internships for bachelor’s degree Courses and 3 internships for master’s degree Courses.
-Preferably we provide positions for students of Biological Sciences (Bachelor's Degree), Biotechnology (Bachelor's Degree), Molecular and Cell Biology (Master's Degree) and Sciences and Management of Nature.
+Each Academic Year the Molecular Plant Physiology laboratory provides 9 internships for bachelor’s degree students and 3 internships for master’s degree students.
+Preferably, we provide positions for students of Biological Sciences (bachelor's degree), Biotechnology (bachelor's degree), Genomics (bachelor’s degree), Biology of Human and Environmental Health (bachelor's degree), Molecular and Cell Biology (master's degree), Sciences and Management of Nature (masters’s degree) and Plant and Agriculture Biotechnology (masters’s degree).

 Main publications